otvin/compiler/README.md

 Under the covers, the program first creates an Abstract Syntax Tree (AST) from the expression, then generates the assembly code from the AST.
 Currently, the AST knows how to generate its own assembly code even though that overloads that class a bit, because it's easier to generate it recursively from within a single function if it's a member of that class.

 All Integers are 64-bit.
 All Reals are 64-bit.
 If an Integer is passed into a function for a Real parameter it will be converted to Real on the fly.
 Similarly, arithmetic between an Integer and a Real will convert to a Real.
 Trying to pass a Real into an Integer parameter however will result in a compile error.

+Strings can hold a maximum of 255 characters.
+Exceeding that via a variable assignment of a longer string literal or a concat() statement will lead to runtime error.

 ### To run it: